didasy/WSock/README.md

     }

 ####WSock:start()
-You need to it after you've done with the configuration.
+You need to run it after you've done with the configuration.